 - Can you freeze this cauliflower au gratin?
 I have frozen cooked portions of this dish with no problem.
 I don’t think the cream and cheesy would freeze well when uncooked.

 - Can I used cauliflower rice or florets?
-You can use either however it will be more of a casserole than scalloped cauliflower or a cauliflower gratin.
+You can use either however it will be more of a casserole than a scalloped or a cauliflower gratin.
 The sliced pieces are more like the potatoes than the rice or florets, but it would work.

 Traci